xinthink/react-native-material-kit/README.md

 ## About
-This project began with porting [MaterialKit][mdk], thanks [@nghialv][at-ng] for the great work!👍🖖 But before long, I decided to rewrite in JSX (in progress), with no or limited help of native code.
+This project began with porting [MaterialKit][mdk], thanks [@nghialv][at-ng] for the great work!👍🖖

+But before long, I decided to rewrite all the components in JSX, with no or limited help of native code (the rewriting is in progress now).

-Life would be easier for me, if I don’t have to do the porting again😵 for the forthcoming *RN Android*, although I have no idea how to provide it on *Android* for now, which is [MD][md]’s home field😅.
+I figure that my life would be easier if I don’t have to do the porting again 😵, for the forthcoming *RN Android*.
+Although I have no idea how to provide it on *Android* for now, which is [MD][md]’s home field 😅.

-And lastly, it’s the very beginning of the project, lots of work to be done, ***contributions*** are welcome!🍻
+And lastly, it’s the very beginning of the project, lots of work to be done, ***contributions*** are welcome!🎉🍻

 [at-ng]: https://github.com/nghialv
 [mdk]: https://github.com/nghialv/MaterialKit